You don't know why here I thought I was the one off the grid for the last 18 hours, and you don't know why I was asking the question.

 Hello.

-Hey, Ross, great to speak to you.
+Hey, Raj, great to speak to you.

-And um I just have been arguing with them and discussing this with them, and they are really, really strictly never Trump.
+And I just have been arguing with them and discussing this with them, and they are really, really strictly never Trump.

 I don't understand it.

-Uh they don't seem to be aware about the SCODIF uh ticket uh I don't want Hillary getting the Supreme Court pick.
+I don't want Hillary getting the Supreme Court pick.

 I don't want her having another four years of Obama.